 Is my QPPV suitably qualified?

 The qualifications and professional experience are clearly laid out in legislation.
-The minimum qualifications, training and experience required by a QPPV within the EU is a 4 year university degree, which must be within the sphere of pharmacy, medicine, veterinary medicine, chemistry, pharmaceutical chemistry and technology or biology.
-A variation of this is permitted with a 3.5 year degree followed by industry experience of at least 1 year which is formally assessed.
+The minimum qualifications, training and experience required by a QPPV is a 4 year university degree, which must be within the sphere of pharmacy, medicine, veterinary medicine, chemistry, pharmaceutical chemistry and technology or biology.
+A variation of this is permitted with a 3.5-year degree followed by industry experience of at least 1 year which is formally assessed.

-The route taken to becoming a QPPV within the EU is highly regulated and requires a strict sequence of steps, the aim of which is to ensure the highest standards of patient safety are maintained at all times.
+The route taken to becoming a QPPV is highly regulated and requires a strict sequence of steps, the aim of which is to ensure the highest standards of patient safety are maintained at all times.